 UGC Net Cut off Marks

-UGC NET cutoffs are released by CBSE on its official website as per the prescribed schedule.
+UGC NET cut off is released by CBSE on its official website as per the prescribed schedule.
 The cutoffs are released subject and category-wise for JRF and Lectureship as well as Lectureship Only.
-The criteria for determining UGC NET cutoffs for each subject is as mentioned in the steps below:
+The criteria for determining UGC NET cut off for each subject is as mentioned in the steps below:

 |Category||Minimum Marks (%) to be obtained|

 |General||40% aggregate marks in all the three papers taken together|

 |OBC (Non-creamy layer) PWD/ SC/ ST||35% aggregate marks in all the three papers taken together|

 Note: Candidates must score minimum marks separately in each paper (I & II).

 Next, a merit list (subject-wise and category-wise) is prepared for candidates who qualify UGC NET Cut off for the NET exam with the minimum required marks mentioned above.
 The merit list is prepared using the aggregate marks of all the three papers secured by such candidates.

 Step 3: Selection for the Post of Assistant Professor Only